Immerse Yourself in Boston's Cultural Legacy from This Theater District Hotel

 Boston Children’s Museum’s exhibits and programs emphasize hands-on engagement and learning through experience, employing play as a tool to spark the inherent creativity, curiosity, and imagination of children.
 Designed for children and families, Museum exhibits focus on science, culture, environmental awareness, health & fitness, and the arts.

-Citi Performing Arts Center is a nonprofit innovator and steward of iconic venues, providing arts, entertainment, cultural, and educational experiences to the greater community.
+The Boch Center - Wang and Shubert Theatres - is a nonprofit innovator and steward of iconic venues, providing arts, entertainment, cultural, and educational experiences to the greater community.